-Beginning with 2016-2017 school year, West Allegheny Middle School will be implementing a new anti-bullying program, Rachel's Challenge.
+At the start of the 2016-2017 school year, West Allegheny Middle School implemented a new antibullying program, Rachel's Challenge.
 This program was created by the father of Rachel Scott.
 Rachel was the first student to be killed in the Columbine attack.
 Her vision to start a chain reaction of kindness and compassion is the basis for the program's mission: Making schools safer, more connected places where bullying and violence are replaced with kindness and respect; and where learning and teaching are awakened to their fullest.

 Rachel's Challenge programs provide a sustainable, evidence-based framework for positive climate and culture in our schools.
-Fully implemented, partner schools achieve statistically significant gains in community engagement, faculty/student relationships, leadership potential, and school climate; along with reductions in bullying, alcohol, tobacco and other drug use.
+Fully implemented, partner schools achieve statistically significant gains in community engagement, faculty/student relationships, leadership potential and school climate; along with reductions in bullying, alcohol, tobacco and other drug use.
 This program will be implemented during our Advisory time in all grade levels.

-In addition to this new program, a revised Bullying Policy was adopted by the Board of School Directors in July, 2016.
+In addition to this new program, a revised Bullying Policy was adopted by the Board of School Directors in April, 2019.
 A complete version of the revised policy can be found at the end of this handbook.